99% of all small business websites are missing one (or more!)

 Second, I am 100% focused on the three vital components that will make your website successful: quality photos, relevant content, and search engine optimization.
 I have been heavily involved in those three areas of work since I was a teenager (back in the 90’s).

 Third, I know that small businesses do not have big budgets.
-That’s why I charge a flat fee of $100/month for the initial web site project.
+That’s why there are several options for hiring me.
+You can pay a fair hourly rate, or, can pay a flat fee of $100/month for the initial web site project.
 Practically any small business can afford to put $100/month towards a modern website that will properly represent their business to site visitors (as well as Google), and that $100 includes everything: content creation, photography, SEO, fast web hosting, Google email, a custom domain name — everything!
-The initial contract term typically ranges from 18 to 36 months, depending upon complexity.
+The $100/month flat fee’s initial contract term typically ranges from 24 to 48 months, depending upon complexity.
 Following that, the monthly fee goes away, the web site is 100% yours, and your monthly costs go to practically nothing.

 Interested in finding out more?
 Let’s talk (contact form is at the bottom of this page)!